Andik Vermansah

-Andik Vermansah (born 23 November 1991 in Jember, East Java) is an Indonesian professional footballer who plays as a winger for Liga 1 club Bhayangkara.
+Andik Vermansah (born 23 November 1991 in Jember, East Java) is an Indonesian professional footballer who plays as a winger for Liga 2 club Garudayaksa.
 He is one of ten Asian players to watch in 2012 by ESPN Soccernet.

 Early life

 Andik was born in Jember, East Java, to Saman, a coolie, and Jumiah, a tailor, both indigenous Javanese.
 He spent his childhood selling ice as a means of earning money for his family.
 His parents, earning barely enough money for living expenditures, had little fund to help Andik realise his dream as a footballer.
 At first Andik was not allowed to pursue his footballing career due to his family's economic condition.
 However, a strongly motivated Andik did not gave up on his dream of becoming a professional footballer.
 He did everything he could to pursue his dream by all means and to fund his burgeoning career he had to sell cake and ice, even playing football for inter-village tournament, just to be able to buy a pair of football shoes.
 Andik received his big break when the coach of SSB Suryanaga, Rudi, discovered his talents.
 Rudi offered Andik to play at a football academy in Jember, free of charge.